DHTMLX/docs-todolist/docs/api/methods/deleteproject_method.md

 @short: Removes a project

 :::note
-The tasks linked to the project won't be removed.They will be moved to the *"No project"* section
+The tasks linked to the project won't be removed.
+They will be moved to the *"No project"* section.
 :::

 ### Usage